rawbase/rawbase-server/README.md

 Run R&Wbase
 ----------------

-After R&Wbase has been intalled, run it with the following command:
+After R&Wbase has been installed, run it with the following command:
 ```
     ./rawbase-server.sh 8080
 ```